Breast Cancer Treatments

 - For advanced breast cancer

-- Targeted therapy selectively attacks cancer cells based on specific characteristics
+Targeted therapy selectively attacks cancer based on specific characteristics on the breast cancer cells.

-- Immunotherapy stimulates a patient’s immune system to attack the cancer cells
+Immunotherapy stimulates a patient’s immune system to attack the cancer cells from within.

 Endocrine (Hormone) Therapy for Breast Cancer